Křtiny

 Křtiny is a market town in Blansko District in the South Moravian Region of the Czech Republic.
 It has about 800 inhabitants.
+Křtiny is known for a pilgrimage site with the Church of the Name of the Virgin Mary, which is protected as a national cultural monument.

 Geography

 Křtiny is located about 9 km southeast of Blansko and 12 km northeast of Brno.
 It lies in the Drahany Highlands, on the boundary of the Moravian Karst Protected Landscape Area.
 The highest point is the Proklest hill at 574 m above sea level.
 The stream of Křtinský potok flows through the municipality.
 Its tributary, a brook named Zemanův žleb, supplies several small fishponds.

 History

 The first written mention of Křtiny is in a deed of Pope Gregory IX from 1237, when the village was owned by a women's monastery in Zábrdovice (today part of Brno).
 The monastery established a branch here, but it was burned down in 1423, during the Hussite Wars.
 After the war, the Zábrdovice Monastery was forced to pledge Křtiny, but in the second half of the 15th century the monastery regained the village and owned it until the dissolution of the monastery in 1784.
 During the Thirty Years' War, Křtiny was looted and badly damaged several times.

 From 1830 to 1854, Křtiny was property of the Dietrichstein family.